heytitle/thesis-presentation/README.md

 ```

 ## Figures
-Figures included in the slides are PDFs taken from `./figures`.
+Some figures included in the slides are PDFs taken from `./figures`.
 Their SVGs can be found in `./figures/svg`.